MicrosoftDocs/azure-reference-other/studio-module-reference/select-columns-in-dataset.md

 ## Module overview

-This article describes how to use the [Select Columns in Dataset](select-columns-in-dataset.md) module in Azure Machine Learning Studio (classic), to choose a subset of columns to use in downstream operations.
+This article describes how to use the [Select Columns in Dataset](select-columns-in-dataset.md) module in Machine Learning Studio (classic), to choose a subset of columns to use in downstream operations.
 The module does not physically remove the columns from the source dataset; instead, it creates a subset of columns, much like a database *view* or *projection*.

 This module is particularly useful when you need to limit the columns available for a downstream operation, or if you want to reduce the size of the dataset by removing unneeded columns.